- Huge amounts of space

 You have to work it hard though, as there’s more than 1.6 tonnes of Tarraco to pull along by the front wheels.
 Despite that, it’s the nicest engine in the range, offering just enough performance - this is a large SUV so how fast are you really expecting to go? - without compromising on refinement and economy.

 The larger petrol engine will get you there quicker, but the jump from 148bhp to 187bhp only knocks 1.7 seconds of the sprint time.
 In-gear acceleration, such as you need when overtaking, is reasonable in both, but it’s the diesel engines that offer most flexibility.
 With huge reserves of torque, they can pull along at will, while using less fuel.

-Nothing that measures almost five metres long and carries seven passengers is ever going to set handling records, but the Tarraco has a good go at being fun to drive.
+Nothing that measures almost five metres long and carries seven passengers is ever going to set handling records, but the Tarraco is easy to drive and puts a smile on your face.

-The engineers have stiffened the suspension and tweaked the steering a tad, resulting in something that actually feels reasonably competent when faced with twisty bits.
+The engineers have stiffened the suspension and tweaked the steering a tad, resulting in something that feels fun when faced with twisty bits.
 The brakes are strong too, which is handy in something weighing as much as this does.

 It only works to a point though, where inertia eventually takes over and you soon realise you’re in a large SUV.
 You won’t be rivalling any similarly sized saloon cars, that’s for sure.